Can I Really Be Divorced 91 Days After I File?

 One of the most common questions people might ask when dealing with a Colorado divorce is how long their case will take to be done.
 Pursuant to Colorado Revised Statutes, C.R.S.
 14-10-106 (1)(a)(III), there is a mandatory waiting period of 91 (ninety-one) days from the date of either a joint filing or service on the responding party before a divorce can be completed.
 As such, the minimum amount of time a divorce case can take is 91 days.
 A waiting period is common in most states and is often designed to give people enough time to truly ponder whether they really want to go through with the divorce.
 Oftentimes, people presume that because the 91 day waiting period is prescribed by statute that their divorce will take 91 days.
 Generally, this is just not the case.

-Any Denver divorce attorney knows that a divorce case will take only 91 days under two scenarios.
+Any Denver divorce lawyer knows that a divorce case will take only 91 days under two scenarios.
 The first scenario would be one in which the parties complete all paperwork necessary to get the divorce done prior to filing the case.
 This would include the petition, case information sheet, mandatory financial disclosures, a separation agreement, a parenting plan (if applicable), a support order (if applicable), and a proposed decree of dissolution of marriage.
 Presuming there are not technical deficiencies in the filing the parties should be able to be done in approximately that 91 day time frame, or shortly thereafter depending on how quickly the court addresses things after day 91.
 The other instance in which parties might be done at the 91 day mark would be when the case gets filed by one, or the other, or both, and they are able to come to terms very quickly and get all paperwork done and filed before day 91.
 In essence, a divorce is going to be done in, or around, that 91 day mark only if there is complete agreement between the parties.

 The reality is that most divorce cases take somewhere between 5 to 8 months to finish and closer to the 8 months if there are contested issues requiring a hearing in from of a Denver family law judge.
 Each family and each divorce is going to be different.
 How long a case takes will generally hinge upon each spouse’s level of willingness to come to agreements on the relevant issues.
 It can also hinge on the complexity of those issues.